atchiraju1975/NodeExpressMongoDBDockerApp/README.md

 1. Install Docker for Windows or Docker for Mac (If you're on Windows 7 install Docker Toolbox: http://docker.com/toolbox).

-2. Open a command prompt.
+2. Open a command prompt and hit enter.

 3. Run the commands listed in `node.dockerfile` (see the comments at the top of the file).